lclarkmichalek/highhockwho/README.md

 HighHock takes a single configuration file, which can be passed via the `--config` argument variable, or will otherwise be assumed to be at `/etc/highhock.json`.
-Its format is defined below:
+Its format is defined below with default values:

     {
+      "etcd": {
+        "url": "http://127.0.0.1:4001/", # The url etcd can be found at "ttl": 60, # The ttl of the keys inserted into etcd },
+      "skydns": {
-      "etcdUrl": "http://localhost:4001/", # The url etcd can be found at "etcdTTL": 60, # The ttl of the keys inserted into etcd "skydnsDomain": "highhock.local", # The domain prefix to insert services under "skydnsTTL": 60, # The ttl of skydns records.
-Ignored if lower than etcdTTL "dockerVersion": "v1.16", # The version of the doker API.
-Prob should be autodetected "dockerUrl": "http://localhost:2375", # The url of the Docker API
+        "domain": "skydns.local", # The domain prefix to insert services under "ttl": 60, # The ttl of skydns records.
+Ignored if lower than etcdTTL },
+      "docker": {
+        "docker": "v1.16", # The version of the doker API.
+Prob should be autodetected "url": "http://127.0.0.1:2375", # The url of the Docker API },
+      "discovery": {

-      "publicHost": "10.77.66.0", # The host to insert records as.
-Not required "publicInterface": "eth0", # The interface to try and find the public host from.
-Not required }
+        "host": "10.77.66.0", # The host to insert records as.
+Default is autodetection "interface": "eth0", # The interface to try and find the public host from }

-This format will probably change when I get better at writing `FromJSON` instances.
+    }

+These are also exposed as command line arguments: the `etcd.url` config element is availible as `-e` or `--etcd-url`.
+See `--help` for more info.

+TODO: Configuration from etcd? lol.
+Could get the skydns domain from there for sure

 How it works
 ------------